chuckberrry/cds-event-monitoring/README.md

 ## Setup

-To enable event monitoring, add this self-configuring plugin package to your project with the following command:
+To enable event monitoring, add plugin package to your project with the following command:

 ```sh
  npm add cds-event-monitoring